joecockman/The_Unknown_Lands/README.md

 def sit_with_knight_2():
     print(Fore.GREEN + "---------------------------------")
-    print("It's nice to meet you, my name is Tony Harrison.") print("I've been in these lands for a long time, mainly because of the rocks.") print("There are some cool rocks around here, some really cool rocks, if you look closely for them.") print("Say, if you had any cool rocks I'd be veyr happy to trade for them if you were interested?") while True:
+    print("Nice to meet you.
+My name is Tony Harrison.") print("I've been in the Unknown Lands a long time, I've collected a lot of cool stuff.") print("What I'm most interested in is the rocks though.
+There are some really cool rocks around if you look hard enough.") print("You haven't seen any around have you?
+I'd be willing to trade for them.") while True:
-        choice = input("'trade' or 'decline'? ")
-        if choice == "trade":
+        choice = input("Trade with the knight?
+Or decline offer?") if choice == "trade":
+            choice_sound.play()
             knight_trade_scene()
             break
         if choice == "decline":
+            choice_sound.play()
             decline_scene()
             break
         else:
+            try_again_sound.play()
             print("Invalid choice.
-Please type 'trade' or 'decline'")
+Please type 'trade' or 'decline'.")

 def turn_around():
     main_music()